Join our 5-Day Coding Challenge and Build Your First Ecommerce Website! Learn More Here.

 Much more important than a formal degree is your talent, work experience, temperament, and your ability to critically think through problems.
 Moreover, with so much quality information available at hand, all you need is the right coding course and a lot of dedication to become a software engineer.
 In fact, many self-taught programmers have emerged in recent years.
 They have moved from other disciplines like marketing and operations to software development by teaching themselves to code through online and offline courses.

-There are many online/offline courses in Hong Kong for a software engineer.
+There are many online/offline software engineer bootcamp in Hong Kong.
 The course that is right for you depends on your current skill base.
 If you have never written code in your life, you would need to start with a coding course for beginners.
 If you already have knowledge of some computer language but would like to upgrade your skills and pick up newer technologies, other courses will be more appropriate.
 Reaching entry-level expertise can take anywhere between 4 months to 1 year depending on the level of learning intensity.
-At Xccelerate, we offer an immersive full-stack software engineering bootcamp in Hong Kong that takes graduates to entry-level job status.
+At Xccelerate, we offer a Full-stack Software Engineering Bootcamp that takes graduates to entry-level job status.

 Every software engineer specializes in a particular domain based on their strengths.
 Well-rounded software teams are then built around these strengths.
 Here are some of the major roles out there for software engineers.

 They can perform the job of both the front-end and the back-end developer.
-In other words, most full stack developers can create simple technology products from scratch.
-Full stack developers are always valued highly by companies.
+In other words, most Full-stack Software Developers can create simple technology products from scratch.
+Full-stack developers are always valued highly by companies.

 It’s important to make sure that a software program is working as planned and that there are no bugs or glitches.
-This ensures that the product works seamlessly when the customer uses it.
-This is the job of the tester.
+Testers ensure quality assurance that the product works seamlessly when the customer uses it.
+They test the products manually or in an automated manner such that the end product to the user is fully functional in every aspect.
+Few tools used for testing are; Jest, Enzyme, Jasmine, Mocha and Chai.

 The architect is “ a software expert who makes high-level design choices and dictates technical standards, including software coding standards, tools, and platforms.”
 The architecture is the foundation of the entire software and ensures that the technology is robust and scalable.
 Developers with the right experience and expertise can graduate towards becoming architects.

 These developers focus mainly on mobile apps and mobile-optimized websites.
-In 2017, February 2017, 49.7% of web views worldwide were on mobile devices.
+As per Statista, 65% web views were from mobile devices globally in Jan 2021.
 This number will only increase as people get more hooked to their smartphones.
 As a result, there is a huge demand for mobile developers.

 There are a vast variety of software engineering jobs in Hong Kong.
 While it’s true that Hong Kong still lags behind major Asian cities when it comes to the technology sector, software jobs are seeing a huge surge.
 Here are some of the major areas where software engineers are being hired.

-Unicorns like BitMEX, GoGoVan, and Klook have created the startup culture in Hong Kong.
-Moreover, startups like Welab, Accompany, and Pymetrics are set to expand rapidly in the next couple of years.
-These developments will all lead to a rapid demand for software engineers in Hong Kong.
+Unicorns like BitMEX, GoGoVan, and Klook have created the start-up culture in Hong Kong.
+Moreover, start-ups like Welab, Accompany, and Pymetrics are set to expand rapidly in the next couple of years.
+These developments will all lead to rapid demand for software engineers in Hong Kong.

 Hong Kong has traditionally been known as the hub for banking and finance.
 As the traditional banking industry started moving towards a digital paradigm, the demand for software engineers increased drastically.
 Even today, the investment and retail banking, finance, and insurance sectors hire many software developers.
 Banks like UBS, Morgan McKinley and Deutsche all have big IT departments in Hong Kong.